-The Academy does not have its own ashram, but as far as possible, we create ashram-like conditions during residentials.
+The Satyananda Yoga Academy Europe does not have its own ashram, but as far as possible, we create ashram-like conditions during residentials.
 Students are expected to participate fully in a demanding daily schedule and to observe yogic discipline (practising silence at particular times and not using mobile phones, for instance).

 As well as attending daily classes – which combine yogic theory and practice – students explore techniques from all branches of classical yoga.
 Karma yoga (the yoga of action performed with awareness) is practised daily.